Vietnam to tighten grip on social media livestream activity | Technology

 Vietnam to tighten grip on social media livestream activity

-Vietnam's government is seeking to increase scrutiny of Livestream content on social media such as Facebook and Google, in its latest move to rein in online activities, which it deems to be anti-state.
-In a draft decree by the information and communications ministry, cross-border social media platforms operating in Vietnam must provide contact information of account operators with more than 10,000 followers or subscribers.
+Vietnam's government is seeking to increase scrutiny of livestream content on social media such as Facebook and Google, in its latest move to rein in online activities it deems to be anti-state.
+According to a draft decree by the information and communications ministry, cross-border social media platforms operating in Vietnam must provide contact information of account operators with more than 10,000 followers or subscribers.

+Vietnam's government is seeking to increase scrutiny of livestream content on social media such as Facebook and Google, in its latest move to rein in online activities it deems to be anti-state.

 "These platforms have not fully abided by Vietnamese laws," the ministry said.
 "A lot of content posted there is disinformation, causing instability and frustration in the society and inequality between domestic and foreign companies."

 Vietnam has seen a major tightening of online content, with ramped up censorship of posts, culls on accounts spreading "wrong views" and frequent criticism by regulators of some global firms.
-Its 2018 cybersecurity law requires foreign companies to set up local offices and store data in Vietnam.
-Facebook has said it does not store user data in the country.
+(Additional reporting by Stephanie Ulmer-Nebehay in Geneva; Editing by Martin Petty)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)